openandclose/tosixinch/docs/overview.rst

         export TOSIXINCH_USERDIR=~/etc/tosixinch  # (in ~/.bashrc)

-    Reloading files or system might be needed.
+    Reloading files or rebooting system might be needed.
     For example::

           $ source ~/.bashrc

-    If the script cannot find the variable, a basic search is done for the most common configuration directories.
+    If the script cannot find the variable, a basic search is done for the most common configuration directories (in the same order below for each OS).

     Windows::